microsoft/TypeScript-wiki/Using-the-Compiler-API.md

     returnType?: string
 };

-/** Generate documention for all classes in a set of .ts files */ function generateDocumentation(fileNames: string[], options: ts.CompilerOptions): void {
+/** Generate documentation for all classes in a set of .ts files */ function generateDocumentation(fileNames: string[], options: ts.CompilerOptions): void {
     // Build a program using the set of root file names in fileNames let program = ts.createProgram(fileNames, options);